Analog Joy Club

 Family Computer Board Game Series・ファミリーコンピュータボードゲームシリーズ

-Alongside Bandai, Takara was one of the most prolific board game publishers in Japan.
+Alongside Bandai, Takara was one of the most successful and prolific board game publishers in Japan.
 Their influential タカラのアメリカンゲーム Takara American Games series debuted in 1968, featuring translated imports of titles from Whitman and Milton Bradley.
 The latter company’s LIFE, localized as 人生ゲーム, is one of the most important and influential games in Japanese history.
 The American Games series continued for four decades, and 人生ゲーム still receives annual updates separate from its American counterpart.

 Between 1983–4, Takara released twelve cassette-shaped board games, each with two games (Side A & B), magnetic pawns for travel play, and an embedded spinner.
 Besides their unique form factor, the games are notable for their low-brow toilet humor.

 - CG08 (1984)

 Like many Japanese board and card game publishers in the Shōwa era, Yonezawa was best known as a toy manufacturer.
 They had dabbled in games since at least the 1970s but jumped headlong into game publishing with the パーティールーム21 Party Room 21 series, which ranged from card and board games to Game Boy carts and console peripherals.